data-by-jpark/hr-workforce-analytics/README.md

 ---

-## 🚀 About This Project

-This project showcases:
+## 🛠️ Technical Toolkit

-- End-to-end data cleaning using Python
+-  **Languages:** Python (Pandas, NumPy)
-- HRIS-style data validation and preprocessing
-- Workforce analytics logic and feature engineering
-- Exploratory data analysis with real HR metrics
-- A clean, portfolio-friendly project workflow
-- Preparation for a Tableau HR Workforce Dashboard
+-  **Visualization:** Matplotlib, Seaborn, Tableau
-- A reproducible public-data version of the HR analytics project I previously led using confidential real employee data

-If you're a recruiter or reviewer, feel free to explore the notebooks in order.
+-  **Analysis:** Workforce Risk Mapping (Retirement), Tenure-based Attrition Diagnostics, Contract-to-Permanent Pipeline Forecasting
+-  **Tools:** Jupyter Notebook, Kaggle, GitHub

 ---

+## 📬 Contact & Feedback

+If you are a recruiter or a data professional, I’d love to hear your thoughts on this workflow.
+Feel free to reach out via [LinkedIn](www.linkedin.com/in/jay-park-8a88b3193) or open an issue in this repository.